Keyword Clustering: The Ultimate Guide to SEO Success

 The biggest disadvantage of manual grouping is that SERP data stays out of focus.
 If you have a huge list of keywords, you can’t properly analyze search results for each keyword and investigate matching URLs, which is a must for qualitative clustering.
 So, we would suggest using this technique when you need to cluster keywords for one or several pages.
 If you have a new site or a large list of keywords, the automatic grouping method is more effective.
 It is also helpful when you need to analyze the niche in general or when you need to plan your website’s structure.

 SE Ranking has its own automated keyword clustering tool that will save you time and effort and will get the job done for you.
-You’ll get insights into what your keywords comprise and how to segment them into usable clusters without the hassle of going over each and every query you’ve collected.
+You’ll get keyword insights into what your queries comprise and how to segment them into usable clusters without the hassle of going over each and every query you’ve collected.

 How to create keyword clusters with SE Ranking

-Now that we know how powerful the process of clustering keywords can be, let’s look at how to do it using SE Ranking’s tools.
+Now that we know how powerful yet complicated the process of clustering keywords can be, let’s look at how to do it using SE Ranking’s tools.
 Competitive and Keyword Research helps you with initial research, while the Keyword Grouping Tool does all the grouping for you in a matter of minutes.
 It groups search queries based on their SERP similarities and allows you to distribute keywords across your website.
 Not to mention that the tool highlights SERP search terms and displays accurate search volumes.

 Let’s proceed in order, starting with keyword research.